Developing Yogic Methods for Psychedelic Healing

 member community engaged

-years of consistent programming demonstrating harm reduction focus and community validation
+years of consistent programming, grounded in harm reduction

 Published work including Yoga of the Ketamine State